Data, information and knowledge management in the field of smart business

 Abstract

 Effective knowledge-based processes are essential for companies operating in the information technology industry.
-These processes rely on the expertise of skilled workers and play a crucial role in the value chain of such organizations.
-Decision-making is a critical element of knowledge-based processes, ...
+These processes rely on the expertise of skilled workers and play ...

 Read More